 UIDocument is a robust way to model user-generated content in your app.
 See how to easily integrate your app's documents with iCloud, file extensions, and document browsers.
 Learn how to build a document-based app from the ground up.

+Good afternoon!
 I'm Mike Hess and I'm a software engineer on the iOS Apps and Frameworks team and I'm here with Johannes Fortmann to talk to you about how to make your document-based apps top notch.

 Now we have written some sample code for you today which is going to show you how to build the two main components of a document-based app.

 We're going to get into this a little bit later.